ccao-data/data-architecture/dbt/models/reporting/docs.md

 # assessment_progress

 {% docs table_assessment_progress %}
-View for reporting current or final AV stats - depending on whether a township is open - and the proportion of parcels that have been valued per major class group, township, assessment stage, and year.
+Table for reporting current or final AV stats - depending on whether a township is open - and the proportion of parcels that have been valued per major class group, township, assessment stage, and year.
 Feeds public reporting assets.